RobSpectre/Talks-Old/Scaling Developer Evangelism/README.rst

               are a reasonable measurement of the network effect we're trying to create.

-          - There are not many BI tools that are valuable

-            - Contract resources to build for you - they are worth 10x their price

-            - `Looker`_ is becoming popular, but most BI tools require a similar investment in training

         - Good numbers are better than perfect numbers - YoY growth for most of your metrics will tell you a lot.